spryker/spryker-docs/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes-202306.0/security-release-notes-202306.0.md

 ## Brute-force Attacks in the Storefront and Back Office

-The Storefront, Back Office and Merchant portals were prone to brute-force attacks.
+The Storefront, Back Office, and Merchant portals were prone to brute-force attacks.
 By exploiting this type of vulnerability, an attacker was able to systematically attempt different combinations of usernames and passwords against the login pages of the affected portals until a valid combination is identified.

 ### Affected modules